Juventus midfielder Arthur to miss two months after knee surgery

 The Brazil international will be forced to sit on the sidelines across the next two months, ruling him out of the Bianconeri's domestic openers - but could return in time for their Champions League commitments.

-The news will come as a blow to Massimiliano Allegri's side, as the former returns to Turin following a three-year absence in an attempt to restore fading fortunes at Allianz Stadium.
+The news will come as a blow to Massimiliano Allegri's side, as the coach returns to Turin following a three-year absence in an attempt to restore fading fortunes at Allianz Stadium.

 Editors' Picks